-Vishakhapatnam is an important shipbuilding centre; the first steamer to be built in India was launched in Vishakhapatnam’s harbour in 1948.
-Vishakhapatnam’s port has grown greatly in importance because it has the only protected harbour on the Coromandel Coast.
+Vishakhapatnam is an important shipbuilding center; the first steamer to be built in India was launched in Vishakhapatnam’s harbor in 1948.
+Vishakhapatnam’s port has grown greatly in importance because it has the only protected harbor on the Coromandel Coast.
 Agriculture is the mainstay of the region’s economy.
 There are major industries like Ship Building, Oil Refinery, Fertilizer, Petro Chemicals, Steel Mills and a Naval base.
 The suburb of Waltair, at the north end of the bay, is the site of Andhra University.

 Indira Gandhi Zoological Park: The Indira Gandhi Zoological Park is located in Vishakhapatnam amidst the scenic eastern ghats of India, flanked by hills on either sides and Bay of Bengal on the east.